-- 11. We also aim to teach our pupils how to look after themselves and each other.
-To that end we use tutorials, Year Group assemblies, PSHE (Personal, Social and Health Education) and RSE (Relationship and Sex Education, which is compulsory in secondary schools from September 2020) to educate our pupils about safeguarding, consent, and how they can recognise and build resilience to various forms of bullying and abuse, including peer-on-peer abuse.
-We aim to teach them about the risks posed by adults and children who use methods including the internet, mobile technology and social media to bully, groom, exploit, abuse or radicalise other people.
-We also aim to teach our pupils to understand and appreciate the fundamental values of democracy, the rule of law, individual liberty, and mutual respect for and tolerance of those with different faiths and beliefs.
+12. We also aim to teach our pupils how to look after themselves and each other.
+To that end we use tutorials, Year Group assemblies, PSHE (Personal, Social and Health Education) and RSE (Relationship and Sex Education, which is now compulsory in secondary schools) to educate our pupils about safeguarding, consent, and how they can recognise and build resilience to various forms of bullying and abuse, including peer-on-peer abuse.
+Access to the internet on campus via the School's own I.T. system is constantly filtered and monitored by 'Watchguard' software, and pupils' access to 3G/4G/5G on their own devices is managed via the system described in our Mobile Computing Device Policy.
+However, we also aim to teach pupils about the risks posed by adults and children who use methods including the internet, mobile technology and social media to bully, groom, exploit, abuse or radicalise other people.
+We aim to teach them to understand and appreciate the fundamental values of democracy, the rule of law, individual liberty, and mutual respect for and tolerance of those with different faiths and beliefs.
 Finally, we aim to help our pupils make a safe transition to the world of higher education and work.
 (These aims are expanded upon in our policies on PSHE and the Prevent duty).
-Additionally, using focus groups, surveys, pupil forums and tutorials, we aim to listen to our pupils' own views about their safeguarding, and to respond accordingly. - 12.
-The second two of the four parts within the definition of safeguarding are (c) "protecting children from maltreatment" and (d) "preventing impairment of children's health and development", where 'health' means both physical and mental health.
+Additionally, using focus groups, surveys, pupil forums and tutorials, we aim to listen to our pupils' own views about their safeguarding, and to respond accordingly.

+13. The second two of the four parts within the definition of safeguarding are (c) "protecting children from maltreatment" and (d) "preventing impairment of children's health and development", where 'health' means both physical and mental health.
 These relate to protecting children from abuse and neglect, and their consequences.
-This is sometimes predictive, meaning identifying children at risk and addressing their needs before they become serious problems, and sometimes reactive, meaning responding quickly and effectively to the needs of children who are identified as already suffering. - 13.
-Knowing what to look for is vital.
+This is sometimes predictive, meaning identifying children at risk and addressing their needs before they become serious problems, and sometimes reactive, meaning responding quickly and effectively to the needs of children who are identified as already suffering.

+14. Knowing what to look for is vital.
 Effective safeguarding then relies on information sharing.
-We already aim to offer Monitors (prefects), Peer Supporters and other senior pupils age- and role-appropriate training on the kinds of thing to look out for in their dealings with other pupils. - 14.
-Yet if we are to offer our pupils the highest quality pastoral care, we need in particular to have a culture of vigilance amongst our staff.
-That means staff need to be in the habit of thinking 'it could happen here'; be constantly sensitive to the presentation and needs of pupils; be willing to listen to children; and be instinctively ready to put the best interests of the child above any other considerations. - 15.
-Charterhouse's approach to safeguarding is child-centred.
-This means, firstly, that the School is committed to acting in the best interests of the child, rather than allowing other considerations to cloud the issue.
-If there is a conflict of interest between a child and an adult, the welfare of the child will be the paramount consideration.
-Secondly, it means keeping children in focus when making decisions about their lives, and working in partnership with them and their families.
-As such (unless directed not to by outside agencies), the School will generally always speak with the child to find out what he or she would like to happen.
+We already aim to offer Monitors (prefects), Peer Supporters and other senior pupils age- and role-appropriate training on the kinds of thing to look out for in their dealings with other pupils.

+15. Yet if we are to offer our pupils the highest quality pastoral care, we need in particular to have a culture of vigilance amongst our staff.
+That means staff need to be in the habit of thinking 'it could happen here'; be constantly sensitive to the presentation and needs of pupils; be willing to listen to children; and be instinctively ready to put the best interests of the child above any other considerations.